-HR may routinely email detailed investigation reports to one another or executives that are not password protected and are unencrypted.
+HR may routinely email detailed investigation reports to one another or executives that are unencrypted and not password protected.
 That's your information they're handling sloppily.

 HR employees may accidentally leave materials on copying machines and printers or displayed on computer screens when they leave their desks "for just a moment."
 The investigator might even take your case file home.
 File materials may contain information that is not only personally identifying but also very sensitive, putting you at risk in more than one way.

 You suspected this was true.
 Executives and other special people are often treated differently than you.
-Their investigations are often faster, more discreet and informal.
+Their investigations are often faster, more discreet, and more informal.

 When they misbehave, their consequences are typically less severe and poorly documented.
-When serious misbehavior is substantiated, they may have a broader range of face-saving options (e.g., early retirement, a mutual resignation agreement).
+Even when serious misbehavior is substantiated, they may have a broader range of face-saving options (e.g., early retirement, a mutual resignation agreement).
 Sadly, instead of holding them to higher standards, HR representatives often do the opposite.

 Your case may be discussed in internal HR team meetings or special meetings with Law, Audit, Compliance, Executives, or others.
-It's not a gossip session; it's a business meeting about your case.
+However, it's not a gossip session; it's a business meeting about your case.
 There can be a discussion about the facts of your case, findings, and recommended action steps.